g-greene/knot/docs/kabob-naming-of-things.md

 ```

 ## 1.1.2 Files
 A general naming scheme for things will be in the following format, below.
 Naming will use the kabob form for ease of typing (e.g. first-second-last) with no spaces to ensure compatibility with operating systems.
 This format is general, and used when no dictating context exists.

+> [!NOTE]
-NOTE: spaces are used for explanation purposes, and not used in the actual name.
+> Spaces are used for explanation purposes, and not used in the actual name.

 ### General example